Cypriot Third Division: Structure

 The championship have the same structure since its foundation.
 All the teams are playing against each other twice, once at their home and once away.
 The team with the most points at the end of the season are crowned champions.
 In every season, the champions or the first teams were promoted to the Second Division, but in some seasons the relegation to the lower divisions didn't existed.

-Current format (2018–19)
+Current format

-Sixteen clubs are competing in the league, playing each other twice, once at home and once away for a total of 30 games per team.
-The top four teams are promoted to the Cypriot Second Division and the bottom four are relegated to the STOK Elite Division.
+Sixteen clubs are competing in the league, facing each other at least once (either at home or away).
+Afterwards, the table split into two groups, with the top eight teams entering the promotion round and the bottom eight teams entering the relegation round.
+The champion, 2nd and 3rd placed teams are promoted to the Cypriot Second Division, whilst the bottom four are relegated to the STOK Elite Division.

 Points system

 The points system of the Cypriot Third Division changed during the years: